LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 When you create a Cloud Slice lab, you can provide students with an empty cloud subscription from which to work, or a cloud subscription that includes resources that were provisioned when the student launched their lab.
 In order to set up the latter, you must define Cloud Resource Templates within OneLearn Lab on Demand (LOD) that you will later include in one or more lab profiles.

 A Cloud Resource Template contains a template document that defines the resources that will be deployed in a Cloud Slice along with some parameter metadata.
-This metadat configures how parameters within that template document will be exposed to a lab profile.
+This metadata configures how parameters within that template document will be exposed to a lab profile.
 Each cloud platform uses a different template format.
 In Microsoft Azure, Azure Resource Manager (ARM) templates are used to deploy resources into an Azure subscription.
 In Amazon Web Services, CloudFormation templates are used.
 Cloud Deployment Manager templates do the same thing in the Google Cloud Platform.
 Regardless of which cloud platform you use, you need to create Cloud Resource Templates in LOD if you want to provision cloud resources as part of the lab deployment process.

 Before you get started creating Cloud Resource Templates, you need at least one cloud platform template that you want to use in a Cloud Slice lab.
-If you haven't already identified templates that you want to use in your lab, select the cloud platform you are using with your lab from the list below to learn how to find cloud platform templates for it.
+If you haven't already identified templates that you want to use in your lab, select the cloud platform you are using with your lab from the list below to learn how to find templates for that cloud platform.
 If the platform listed is not a hyperlink, Cloud Resource Templates are not yet supported on that platform.

 1. [Microsoft Azure][azure-find-arm-templates]